Have you heard this one? Two doctors walk into a bar. One says to the other, “My EHR doesn’t get me.”

 - Telehealth-friendly workflows for safe and convenient office visits from anywhere

-- A patient portal that satisfies patient demand for convenient provider-patient communications, online bill payment, and appointment scheduling
+- A patient portal that satisfies patient demand for convenient, secure patient-provider messaging, document and form management, online bill payments, and easy appointment scheduling

 - MIPS-ready reporting for Promoting Interoperability and Quality measures